isomerpages/mindef-kainos/pages/About KAINOS.md

 <p style="text-align: justify;">Immerse yourself in a captivating environment where the frontiers of technology are explored and celebrated.
 With a focus on tech-driven solutions, AI, and data analytics, KAINOS as the inaugural Army Experimentation initiative showcases the latest tech breakthroughs and offers a glimpse into the possibilities ahead.</p>

 <p style="text-align: justify;">Engage with industry leaders and discover the technologies that will shape our world in the years to come.
-KAINOS prepares interactive demos, thought-provoking discussions, keynotes and booths from leading companies such as Grab, Amazon, and Seventh Sense to present commercial solutions for the military.</p>
+KAINOS prepares interactive demos, thought-provoking discussions, keynotes and booths from leading companies such as Amazon, Zoom and Seventh Sense to present commercial solutions for the military.</p>

 <p style="text-align: justify;">Jointly organised by Signal Formation and FSTD, this year's theme, "Power to the Edge" promises to bring cutting edge technology for our ops users within Stagmont Camp.
 View the <a class="button primary" href="/event-schedule/">event schedule here</a>.</p>